 Online trolling legal help

-Until you have experienced abuse online, it is very hard to understand how it feels.
-You cannot escape it and it gets into your psyche and it has such damaging effects.
-Online trolls can shatter your confidence, cause anxiety, depression, eating disorders, body dysmorphia and so very often, tragically, suicide.
+Our clients often say that until you have experienced online abuse, it is very hard to understand how it feels.
+You cannot escape it and when it gets into your psyche it could cause serious damage to your confidence.
+Often confident people or celebrities who project a confident image, turn fragile when it comes to online trolling.
+Some of the reported impacts of online trolling on our celebrity clients is shattered confidence, anxiety, depression, eating disorders, body dysmorphia and so very often, tragically, suicidal thoughts.

-Secondly, you don’t know who can help you but by this time, it is already feels too late, in terms of the effects of the abuse online, since you have read the comments from the ever growing group of internet trolls and they are being shared, linked, liked in nanoseconds.
-With the ubiquity of the internet, it means that all of the horrendous comments about you are growing and there is no escape from that.
+Nearly always, present online trolling tends to cause at least some degree of mental health disturbance.
+Another reason why victims of internet trolling find it difficult to share their experiences or to seek professional help is that when you become victim of online trolling, you feel that there are expectations of you to tolerate the abuse and what you don’t realise is that when the degree of the online abuse grows slowly and steadily, it might bring you slowly to a boiling point where you might not be willing to admit that the trolls have crossed a line.
+You might at this point want to seek help but by this time, it is already feels too late, in terms of the effects of the abuse online, since you have read the comments from the ever growing group of internet trolls and they are being shared, linked, liked in nano-seconds.
+With the enormity of the internet, it means that all of the horrendous comments about you are growing and there is no escape from that.

 The best thing to do when you are being trolled online and are experiencing some of the signs described above, is to put your phone away for a day or to, take a step back, and give yourself an opportunity to observe your own situation objectively and without interference.

 Whether you are in the public eye or not, the online abuse escalates if the trolls know they have hit a nerve with you.
 Ignoring it is not an option.
 Deleting the social media account is an option.
 Distancing yourself between you and online trolls is often a good option.